VIAME/VIAME/examples/image_and_video_search/video_ingest/README.md

 This folder contains an example for video search. <br>

-It is a work in progress, and should only be attempted by advanced users for the time being. <br>
+WARNING: This example is a work in progress, and should only be attempted by advanced users for the time being. <br>

 Building and running this examples requires: <br>